 So whenever readers came across it, and they want to do a Photoshop tutorial later, they will remember that there’s a detailed yet easy-to-follow tutorial in your blog.
 They will also introduce it to any Photoshop beginner asking for the kind of tutorial.
 Noteworthy achieved.

 It is advisable for you to set a target audience for your blog.
 This is to ensure that your entries would stay within the boundary of a selected few topics.

 For example, if your blog is about providing troubleshooting for common computer errors, then it would be common sense to input entries regarding the latest computer issue that is currently affecting many of your targeted readers.

 Why such constraints?
 Think about it: If you as a reader wishes to find out more about a certain area of interest, would you prefer to go through the search engines and get bits and pieces of what you want, or would you rather have a one-stop website where you can browse through all the related topics and learn as you go?
 This is the best way to get readers to come back for more.

 This bears some similarity with being independent and original, except that this one is more to do with your style of writing.

 In order to differentiate from hundreds of bloggers like yourself who are writing about the same topic, other than inputting different contents, the only other way is to personalize your writing.
 Develop a personality for your entries, so to speak.

 The blog should be able to influence people with their words, which mean that it has to be persuasive in its writings.
-This is especially true for opinion or discussion blogs, where their primary business is to express a certain viewpoint and adopt a certain stance.
+This is especially true for opinion or discussion blogs, where their primary business is to express a particular viewpoint and adopt a specific stance.

 This doesn’t mean that the entries have to persuade people to adopt their views; the priority should be on generating a buzz or creating a discussion topic among people.
 Get everyone to discuss and make the blog lively.